-Teachers with membership in the Tennessee Consolidated Retirement System (TCRS) before July 1, 2014 of Nashville Classical Charter School is provided with pensions through the Teacher Retirement Plan, a cost sharing multiple-employer pension plan administered by the TCRS.
-The Teacher Legacy Pension Plan closed to new membership on June 30, 2014, but will continue providing benefits to existing members and retirees.
-Beginning July 1, 2014, the Teacher Retirement Plan became effective for teachers employed by LEAs after June 30, 2014.
-The Teacher Retirement Plan is a separate cost-sharing, multiple-employer defined benefit plan.
-The TCRS was created by state statute under Tennessee Code Annotated Title 8, Chapters 34-37.
+The Tennessee Consolidated Retirement System (TCRS) was created by state statue under Tennessee Code Annotated Title 8, Chapters 34-37.
 The TCRS Board of Trustees is responsible for the proper operation and administration of all employer pension plans in the TCRS.
 The Tennessee Treasury Department, an agency in the legislative branch of state government, administers the plans of the TCRS.
-The TCRS issues a publically available financial report that can be obtained at www.treasury.tn.gov/tcrs.
+Teacher's employed by the Organization with memberships in TCRS before July 1, 2014 are provided with pensions through the Teacher Legacy Pension Plan, a cost shared multiple-employer pension plan administered by the TCRS.
+The Teacher Legacy Pension Plan closed to new memberships on June 30, 2014, but will continue providing benefits to existing members and retirees.
+Beginning July 1, 2014, the Teacher

+Benefits provided (continued)

+Retirement Plan became effective for teachers employed by Local Education Agencies (LEAs) after June 30, 2014.
+The Teacher Retirement Plan is a separate cost-sharing, multiple-employer defined benefit plan. http://treasury.tn.gov/retirement/boards-and-governance/reporting-and-investment-policies.